-Grout will be mixed using seawater on board vessel construction support vessel (CSV) and stored in grout silos ready for use.
-The grout will be pumped using a high pressure system through high pressure grout delivery hoses connected to connectors on the suction bucket foundations.
-It is likely that the grout will be a sodium silicate mixture with an installation time of approximatly 8 hours per foundation and a curing time of 36 to 48 hours.
+Grout will be mixed using seawater on board vessel construction support vessel (CSV) and directly pumped into the structure.
+No mixed grout will be stored on board.
+Cement and sodium silicate will be stored on board and mixed to grout.
+The grout will be pumped using a high pressure system through high pressure grout delivery hoses connected to connectors on the suction bucket foundations by ROV The grout will be a sodium silicate mixture with an installation time of approximatly 8 hours per foundation and a curing time of 36 to 48 hours.